40. Baltic Cruise – 2015

 Warnemunde and Rostock Germany

-We started at University Square with its charming Fountain of Joy at its center.
+University Square has a charming Fountain of Joy at its center.
 The University buildings were from the late 1800s.

 Next to the University was the Abbey of the Holy Cross, a former Cistercian convent built in 1270.
 It felt very medieval.
 It houses an interesting museum of old children’s toys.

-We went along the old city walls built in 1350’s and continued along the harbor until we arrived at St. Peter’s Church.
+We walked along the old city walls built in 1350’s and continued along the harbor until we arrived at St. Peter’s Church.

 It is the tallest building around and was a landmark for fishermen and sailors.
 This sailors’ church is decorated with boats on its walls.

-We took a boat to return to Warnemunde.
-We were tired but resisted resting and toured the town.
-Luckily it is much smaller town than Rostock.
+We took a boat back to Warnemunde.
 I enjoyed its lighthouse, the windmill and a Neo-Gothic church built in 1866 with a wood altar carved in 1475.

 Tallinn, Estonia

-Note: we returned to Tallinn on another cruise in 2022.
-For this write up I combined some of the experiences and will skip Tallinn in the later post.
+Note: We returned to Tallinn in 2022.
+Therefore, I combined experiences and will skip Tallinn in the later post.

-The boat docked close enough to walk to the medieval city.
-From the moment we entered the walled city, I was enchanted.
+The boat docked close enough to walk to the walled medieval city.
+I was enchanted.

 Still in the upper city, we climbed the St. Mary’s Cathedral tower – 140 winding steps.